 Even though the electronic chromatic tuner is of help in the above mentioned situations, especially in practice, what we really should learn is sound and muscular memory.

-This way we will be able to cope with any situation as a piccolo player, be it in a symphony orchestra or as the increasingly popular soloist instrument.
+After that, we will be able to cope with any situation as a piccolo player, be it in a symphony orchestra or as the increasingly popular soloist instrument.
 Be aware of the underlying math:

 |Change in Cents||0||+4||-14||-2||+2||-16||-12||0|